Summary

 • A creed in harmony with the human fitrah.
 It must be driven by worship that inspires purposeful action rather than escapism.

 • Worship that pushes us toward building and cultivating the earth.
-Its mind must be a mind illuminated by revelation rather than dragged by the whims of desire.

 • A mind guided by divine clarity, not enslaved to impulse.
+A mind illuminated by revelation rather than dragged by the whims of desire.

-• Its physical strength must be uplifted by spiritual nourishment, a body enlivened by the spirit.
+• Physical strength that is uplifted by spiritual nourishment; a body enlivened by imān.

-• Its justice must be supported with ihsān, justice enriched with mercy and compassion.
+• Justice supported with ihsān and enriched with mercy and compassion.

-• And its goodness must be clothed in ihsān, goodness wrapped in excellence.
+• And goodness clothed in ihsān (excellence).

 This is not romantic language.
 This is the architecture of a civilisation that once was and can be again if the hearts of its people commit to the struggle within.
 For the greatest barrier to building outwardly is the enemy that whispers inwardly.